Wheels are in motion. For those who own a business, it’s either hop on board or get out of the way!

 Here are more chatbot stats (from smallbizgenius.net):

-Chatbots exploded onto the scene not too long ago and, as mentioned above, have become 1 of the most useful and popular business automation tools.
+Chatbots exploded onto the scene not too long ago and, as mentioned above, have become one of the most useful and popular business automation tools.
 Industry research indicates multiple demographics enjoy using them—from baby boomers to millennials.
 Because of this universal love, look for chatbots to continue to thrive in 2020 and beyond.

 Automation and Customer Relationship Management (CRM) software, such as the aforementioned Keap, go hand in hand.
 And CRM, which has been around for more than 20 years, is thriving now more than ever.
 The reason for this lies in how consumers use technology to interact with businesses in today’s world.